Constable: United Kingdom

 The latter usage is mainly in formal contexts, including legislation such as the Police and Criminal Evidence Act 1984.
 By this definition all police officers are constables, even those that do not hold the actual rank of constable.
 The head of most police forces is a chief constable, volunteer officers of any rank are known as special constables, and some police forces have the word "Constabulary" in their name.

+Detective constables (DC): In the United Kingdom, detective ranks are not superior to those of uniformed officers and a detective has the same powers and authority as a uniformed officer of the same rank.
+The "detective" prefix designates that the officer has received suitable training and passed related examinations to conduct serious or complex criminal investigations.